In this article, you'll learn how to set up multi-factor authentication (MFA) which provides higher security for your user account.

 - In the Verify MFA Code box, enter the MFA code from the authenticator application to verify the pairing and then click Enable.

-You can regenerate this code at any time (the earlier generated code will be invalidated).
+You can regenerate this code at any time.
+If you choose to regenerate, the previous code will be invalidated.

-If there are any problems performing these instructions:
+If there are any problems performing these instructions, try the steps below:

 - Check that the phone’s time is synced with internet time.

 - Try the manual configuration (secret key) option instead of the QR code.